 No. It is the practice of Student Conduct & Academic Integrity to communicate directly to the student as well as allow the student to inspect and review information.
-Student Conduct & Academic Integrity will not communicate with you in place of the student; however, the completed FERPA release is needed for you to be present in the room as your student progresses through the Student Conduct & Academic Integrity Review Process.
+Student Conduct & Academic Integrity will not communicate with you in place of the student; however, the completed FERPA release is needed for you to serve as the student's advisor, advocate, or legal representative during the disciplinary proceeding.

 You can help to guide the student through the process and be supportive while holding the student accountable to your expectations and the university’s.
 You can also help identify and provide necessary interventions, such as alcohol or drug evaluations, anger management, and others, so that your student can be successful at UCF.
 Allow and expect the student to set appointments, attend meetings, and fulfill sanctions.
 It is usually not helpful to the educational development of the student, or resolution of the matter, for you to take over the process from your student.

 The student may have an advisor present, who may be a parent/guardian.
 The role of the advisor is to support and advise the student but not to speak for or represent the student.
 You may whisper to the student or write the student notes.